AZSTARYS® is available at your local pharmacy — see savings offer for eligible patients

 AZSTARYS copay savings card.

-Keep these useful tools handy throughout the AZSTARYS journey.
+Keep this useful tool handy throughout the AZSTARYS journey.

 Getting Started Brochure.